NicoleBIA/Cereal-Market-Evolution/Data_Storytelling_Philosophy.md

 ## 🟦 The Problem I Noticed

-As I explored the BI and analytics community—especially on platforms like LinkedIn—I noticed a trend:
+As I explored the BI and analytics community especially on platforms like LinkedIn; I noticed a trend:

 - Pages filled with mini charts, KPI dials, and decorative layouts
 - Little to no interpretation, context, or actionable insight